voxel51/fiftyone/docs/install_guide.md

 environment (with `pip install` followed by the given package names):

 -   `ipython` to follow along with interactive examples more easily
--   `tensorflow` or `tensorflow-gpu` (depending on your system, other versions may be required) for examples requiring TensorFlow
+-   `tensorflow` for examples requiring TensorFlow (depending on your system, other versions may be required)
 -   `tensorflow-datasets` for examples that rely on loading TensorFlow datasets
 -   `torch` and `torchvision` for examples requiring PyTorch